Better than Duct Tape?

 - Once a tube of Seam Grip has been opened, it gradually hardens even though it’s been recapped.
 Many months later when you want to fix something, the tube may have hardened near the nozzle or even gone totally hard.
 The solution for long term storage of an opened tube is to store it in a freezer.
 An infrequently used tube will last far longer and you’ll get every last drop of use from it.

-- Seam Grip, Aquaseal, and Freesole are three different urethane compounds made by the same manufacturer (McNett Corporation in Bellingham, Washington) that have slightly different viscosities (listed above from thinnest to thickest) but that are moderately interchangeable.
+- Seam Grip, Aquaseal, and Freesole are three different urethane compounds made by the same manufacturer (Gear Aid in Bellingham, Washington) that have slightly different viscosities (listed above from thinnest to thickest) but that are moderately interchangeable.
 We prefer Seam Grip because it spreads a little easier.

 - Silnylon is a particularly slick material and very few substances bond well to it, Seam Grip included.
 Use Sil Net if you’re working with silnylon and want to seam seals, repair small holes, or put no-slip dots on this fabric.